mtrh93/pokemonquiz/README.md

 ## Future Features

-*Currently the instructions page overwrites existing quiz progress. future update to make it not make the user estart by including function to save progress.
+* Currently the instructions page overwrites existing quiz progress. future update to make it not make the user estart by including function to save progress.
+* Future update would be to change the nav buttons to resmeble pokeballs to more go into the theme
 ---

 ## Credits
+* (https://css-tricks.com/html5-progress-element/) for the progress bar
+*

 ### Content
-* The layout of the webpage came from inspiration of the CI [Love Running Project](https://ddrobrien.github.io/Love-Running/)
 * The font came from [google font](https://fonts.google.com/)
 * Color palette inspiration came from pokemon colour palletes (https://pokepalettes.com/)
 * html validation came from [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)